beetbox/beets/docs/guides/tagger.rst

   option if beets hasn't found any good options because the album is mistagged or untagged.

-* *I*: Enter a MusicBrainz id to use as search in the database.
-Use this option to specify a MusicBrainz entity (release or recording) directly, by pasting its ID or the full URL.
+* *I*: Enter a metadata backend ID to use as search in the database.
+Use this option to specify a backend entity (for example, a MusicBrainz release or recording) directly, by pasting its ID or the full URL.
 You can also specify several IDs by separating them by a space.

 * *B*: Cancel this import task altogether.
 No further albums will be tagged;
   beets shuts down immediately.
 The next time you attempt to import the same